 You Don’t Have to Take My Word for It…

 When I asked Aly about the emails she gets on a regular basis, she said, “All too often, the only feedback I get as a writer is to tell me something I did was wrong.
-They are sad I didn’t link to their podcast (they never mentioned previously) or mention that their store a second location in the works (that they also didn’t mention).
+They are sad I didn’t link to their podcast (they never mentioned previously) or mention that their store had a second location in the works (that they also didn’t mention).
 They are annoyed at me if deadlines get missed and I can’t take their input anyway.
 So when people are just PLEASANT. and say thank you. or just acknowledge me in some way, it helps a lot.
 We’re all human.”

 I won’t belabor the point anymore because I know you get it.
 You need to invest in relationships with the press, and you need to be a student and consumer of their work to do that.
 With that said, let us head back to the Praise Email (and tweets, and posts).
 These quick and easy (and painless and stress-free) forms of communication tick both boxes.
 They are also much less stressful than writing an actual pitch.

 They are a form of outreach that is ask-less.
 They are “all praise no pitch”, and they are specific in terms of the praise while asking for nothing in return.
 These aren’t emails in which you add a request or plug for yourself at the end, they are simply a genuine compliment about the content they created that moved you, interested you, got you thinking, and so forth.
 Because you can’t create a compliment out of thin air without actually seeing it, you’re “forced” into doing just that.
 See what I did there?
 I found yet another way to coax you into taking the time to get to know the outlets you want to be in, and just trust me, you’ll love doing it, because like I said at the beginning of this post: when you say something positive and complimentary to someone, you get the gift of all the positive feels (and more) in return.
 It’s a win-win!